christopherseaman/datasci_217/07/index.md

 - **Narrative Flow**
   - Guide the viewer through the data logically
-    - *Be the Bob Ross of data—paint a happy little story, one insight at a time!*

 - **Annotations and Highlights**
   - Use text and markers to emphasize key points
-    - *Because sometimes even data needs a little spotlight!*

 - **Provide Context**
   - Background information aids interpretation
-    - *Set the scene before the action begins!*

 ---